Battery-Intelligence-Lab/dtw-cpp/develop/conventions.md

 - MINOR: Backwards compatible new feature.
 - MAJOR: Incompatible changes, especially on API.

-See [this link](https://www.youtube.com/watch?v=xvPiZyx0cDc) for a detailed tutorial on versioning.
+For a detailed tutorial on versioning, see [this video](https://www.youtube.com/watch?v=xvPiZyx0cDc).

-### Commenting:

-We have recently activated our Doxygen pages and realised that not all comments in our source files are Doxygen compatible.
-However, we are trying our best to adapt our comments.
-Please feel free to fix any imcompatible comments you see.

-- Please see the commenting guidelines in https://doxygen.nl/manual/docblocks.html
+## Issue management

+As a small library developed by a small team, we review issues informally.
+To avoid duplicate efforts, please comment on the issue you are working on.

+## Commenting

+We are transitioning to Doxygen-compatible comments.
+Feel free to update any incompatible comments you encounter.
+Refer to the [Doxygen guidelines](https://doxygen.nl/manual/docblocks.html) for commenting best practices.